28 Jan Professional Website or DIY Web Design: The Good, The Bad, The Ugly

 Of course, it will take longer if you have to feel your way through the tools that you have.
 Even for DIY website development, the learning curve gets steeper depending on your level of expertise.

-Working on a website doesn’t stop after you have launched your site.
-You will need to update it on a regular basis and most website builders allow you to do just that with their dumbed-down content editor.
+Also, working on a website doesn’t stop after you have launched your site.
+You need to update it on a regular basis and most website builders allow you to do just that with their dumbed-down content editor.

 Meanwhile, a professionally done website is capable of bringing your design and brand marketing inputs to life.
-A reputable agency will keep your technologically savvy ability in mind when it comes to customizing a content management system for you.
+A reputable agency will customize a content management system best suited to your level of understanding of web design and content development.
 Should you want to do the content updates on your own in the future, they will make sure that you have a user-friendly interface to work with.
 If you do need someone else to manage the content for you, many web development services offer this as an add-on service.

-Great SEO is crucial to the success of any website.
+Great search engine optimization (SEO) is crucial to the success of any website.
 It’s not enough that you launch a kick-ass website, you’ll need to make sure that people are aware it exists online.
 SEO allows you to do that because it helps improve your site visibility in search engine results.

 Website builders do not cost much because you’re doing everything on your own and basically you’re renting the site you build on a monthly basis.
 You may end up spending on a domain that you register and own, but the website is not yours.
 If you miss a monthly payment, the company that owns the website builder has the right to take you offline.